HDM-soft/rocketdoo/README.md

     ```sudo pip3 install -r requirements.txt```

- 5. Now you can run ROCKETDOO into the folder /rocketdoo, with the command:
+ 5. To start, you must enter the subdirectory “rocketdoo” located in the root of rocketdoo; and then execute the following command:

     ```rocketdoo```